-For assistance with claims, billing or member card questions, please call or write to Summit Health Core (HMO-POS) Customer Service.
+For assistance with claims, billing, or member card questions, please call or write to Summit Health Core (HMO-POS) Customer Service.
 We will be happy to help you.

-Method Customer Service - Contact Information CALL Summit Health Plan: 1-844-827-2355 Calls to this number are free.
-We are available for phone calls from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31 with the exceptions of Christmas Day and Thanksgiving Day.
-(After March 31, your call will be handled by our automated phone system Saturdays, Sundays, and holidays.)
-Customer Service also has free language interpreter services available for non-English speakers.
-TruHearing: 1-844-277-8097 Calls to this number are free.
+Method Customer Service - Contact Information CALL Summit Health Plan, Inc.: 844-827-2355 available for week from ( Thanksgivin handled by Calls to this number are free.
+Medical and Pharmacy Customer Service is available for phone calls from 7 a.m. to 8 p.m., Pacific Time, seven days a week from October 1 through March 31, with the exception of Thanksgiving Day and Christmas Day.
+(After March 31, your call will be handled by our automated phone system, Saturdays, Sundays and holidays.)
+Medical and Pharmacy Customer Service also has free language interpreter services available for non-English speakers.
+TruHearing: 844-277-8097 For benefit questions please contact TruHearing for details.
+Calls to this number are free.
 Live telephone hours are 5 a.m. to 6 p.m.
 Monday through Friday, Pacific Time.
 An answering service is available from 6 p.m. to 8 p.m.
 Monday through Friday, Pacific Time, and October 1 to March 31 from 5 a.m. to 8 p.m.
 Saturday and Sunday.
-VSP: 1-844-820-8723 Calls to this number are free.
+VSP: 844-820-8723 For all Routine Vision Benefit questions please contact VSP for details.
+Calls to this number are free.
 Live telephone hours are 5 a.m. to 8 p.m.
 Monday through Friday, Saturday from 7 a.m. to 8 p.m., and Sunday from 7 a.m. to 7 p.m., Pacific Time.
 The automated system is available 24 hours a day, 7 days a week.

-Method Customer Service - Contact Information ТТҮ Summit Health Plan: 711 Calls to this number are free.
+Method Customer Service - Contact Information TTY Summit Health Plan, Inc.: 711 Calls to this number are free.
 This number is available 24 hours a day, seven days a week.
-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+This number requires special telephone equipment and is available for people who have difficulties with hearing or speaking.
 TruHearing: 711 Calls to this number are free.
 Live telephone hours are 5 a.m. to 6 p.m.
 Monday through Friday, Pacific Time.
 An answering service is available from 6 p.m. to 8 p.m.
 Monday through Friday, Pacific Time, and October 1 to March 31 from 5 a.m. to 8 p.m.
 Saturday and Sunday.
-VSP: 1-800-428-4833 Calls to this number are free.
+VSP: 800-428-4833 Calls to this number are free.
 Live telephone hours are 5 a.m. to 8 p.m.
 Monday through Friday, Saturday from 7 a.m. to 8 p.m., and Sunday from 7 a.m. to 7 p.m., Pacific Time.
 The automated system is available 24 hours a day, 7 days a week.
-FAX Summit Health Plan: 1-855-466-7208 Attn: Summit Health Plan, Inc. Medicare Customer Service WRITE Summit Health Plan, Inc. Attn: Medicare Customer Service PO Box 820070 Portland OR 97282 Email: MedicalMedicare@yoursummithealth.com WEBSITE www.yoursummithealth.com
+FAX Summit Health Plan, Inc.: 855-466-7208 Attn: Summit Health Core (HMO-POS) Medicare Customer Service WRITE Summit Health Plan, Inc. Attn: Summit Health Core (HMO-POS) Medicare Customer Service P.O.
+Box 820070 Portland OR 97282 Email: MedicalMedicare@yoursummithealth.com WEBSITE www.yoursummithealth.com

-How to contact us when you are asking for a coverage decision about your medical care
+How to contact us when you are asking for a coverage decision or appeal about your medical care

 A "coverage decision" is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
-For more information on asking for coverage decisions about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).
+An appeal is a formal way of asking us to review and change a coverage decision we have made.
+For more information on asking for coverage decisions or appeals about your medical care, see Chapter 7 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).